open-telemetry/opamp-spec/specification.md

 Agent SHOULD be ready to process these additional ServerToAgent messages as they arrive.

-The Agent SHOULD NOT send any status reports at all if the status of the Agent did not change as a result of processing.
+The Client SHOULD NOT send any status reports at all if the status of the Agent did not change as a result of processing.

 The ServerToAgent message has the following structure: